stanleywalker1/digital_phone_fishbowl/README.md

 $ source bin/activate
 ```-->

-Now clone this repo to download the python code that serves up the flask page by typing the following commands in your laptop/computer terminal.
+Now clone this repo to download the python code that serves up the Flask page by typing the following commands in your laptop/computer terminal.
 (You can check out more details [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) for how to clone github repository to a local machine.)

 ```